In late 2019, inspired by #vanlife, I decided to travel indefinitely while living out of a Subaru Outback.

 Reviews of the Dometic CF18:

 - Van Kookz— Dometic CF-18 Fridge/Freezer Review

 - The Vantasy Life— Van Life: Dometic CF 18 Fridge Review

 - VanKookz— 2009 Subaru Camper Blueprints

 - Jordanmaki— A Place to Call Home: Build Out for a Subaru Outback

 - Erin Outdoors— Guest Post: How to Turn Your Subaru Outback Into a Camper

 - Nick John— Subaru Outback LIVING CONVERSION

 - Pair of Drifters— Car Camper Conversion Under 100 Dollars | Subaru Outback Tour

 - LesGoes— Platform Bed for Subaru Forester/SUV

-Proper ventilation is crucial if I’m going to spend an extended amount of time in my subie.
-Having the windows up when camping in any small vehicle will lead to depletion of oxygen, build up of carbon monoxide, lots of condensation, and no air circulation.
+Proper ventilation is important when spending extended time inside a car.
+Having the windows up when camping in any small vehicle leads to depletion of oxygen, build up of carbon monoxide, lots of condensation, and no air circulation.
 The solution?
 Rolling down the windows. 🙃 But, what about rain and bugs?
 I’m glad you asked…

 - Use a one-size-fits-all sunshade like this.